simonseroussi/simonseroussi.github.io/source/_posts/2014-06-25-slash-regular-expressions-slash.markdown

 **You can!**

-You have that ugly string of digits: "1234567890" ... and you want a beautiful, formatted phone number: "(XXX) XXXX-XXX"
+Let's say we have that ugly string of digits: "1234567890" ... and you want a beautiful, formatted phone number: "(XXX) XXXX-XXX"..

-Ring a bell?
+**Ring a bell?**

 ``` ruby
 my_phone = 1234567890
 my_phone.to_s.sub /(\d{3})(\d{3})(\d{4})/, '(\1) \2-\3'
 # => "(123) 456-7890"
 ```
-Here, we're simply grouping the three first digit (under default variable \1) and putting them in parenthesis, the three next digits (\2) preceding them by a space and adding a dash after them, and then the last four digit.
+Here, we're simply **grouping** the three first digit (under default variable \1) and putting them in parenthesis, the three next digits (\2) preceding them by a space and adding a dash after them, and then the last four digit.

 This is simply beautiful.
 And it actually makes a lot of sense!